Evidence-Based Guide to Plaque and Tartar Prevention

 - How dental powders work

-- What makes a clinically validated ingredient different
+- What makes a clinically studied ingredient different

 - How to choose the best dental powder for dogs and cats in South Africa

-If you're looking for a smarter, preventative approach to pet oral health, this is where to start.
+If you’re looking for a smarter preventative approach to your pet’s oral health, this is where to start.

 Why Dental Disease Is So Common in Dogs and Cats